Aero-len/dotfiles/.config/bspwm/README.md

 > bspwm is an amazing wm, it has a lot of customisability

+## Config help

+For those who are unfamiliar with bspwm, its not hard

 ## The layouts are possible because of bsp-layout